FICO

 Further parameters are defined in the same IMG activity.
 You mark a ledger—0L in this example—then select Company Code Settings for the Ledger, then double-click company code 1010.
 You’ll arrive at the screen shown here.

-Company Code- and Ledger-Dependent Accounting Parameter
+Company Code-Dependent and Ledger-Dependent Accounting Parameters

 Here you can specify the following: